-This tremendous wealth of biodiversity and ecosystem services provided by coastal and marine systems are not infinite.
-According to the Millennium Ecosystem Assessment, the world's oceans and coasts are highly threatened and subject to rapid environmental change.
-Human activities are greatly threatening the seas and coasts through overfishing, destructive fishing practices, pollution and waste disposal, agricultural runoff, invasive alien species, and habitat destruction due to uncontrolled development.
+- a.
+Assessment of Coastal and Marine Biodiversity Resources and Ecosystems to Implement the Blue Economy Action Plan and - b.
+Monitoring of Marine Water Pollution: Estuaries and Offshore Areas of the Bay of Bengal the seas and coasts through overfishing, destructive fishing practices, pollution and waste disposal, agricultural runoff, invasive alien species, and habitat destruction due to uncontrolled development.
 Global climate change will exacerbate these problems.
 Sea levels will rise, water temperature will increase, oceans will acidify, and there will be more storms and natural disasters.